 I’ve collaborated with the World Health Organization (WHO) and Norwegian Institute of Public Health to develop global frameworks and customisable technical tools for electronic health registries for maternal and child health – coined eRegistries, and I’ve worked closely with the International Stillbirth Alliance in a research and advocacy capacity.

 I am the lead author on six international scientific studies in perinatal health and evidence-based medicine, and co-author on 20+ other national and international research projects across maternal and newborn health, psychology, and environmental conservation.

 I am also hugely passionate about taking science to those to whom it matters most.
 As well as my scientific journal publications, I have co-authored reports to WHO and State Government, and articles in The Conversation AU, and written plain-language research summaries, blogs, podcast scripts, and website and app content.
 I’ve spoken at 10 international conferences and meetings and seven national conferences and forums.

 I am now an honorary research fellow at The University of Queensland.
-I work as an independent consultant, partnering with universities and organisations to improve maternal and newborn health outcomes using high-quality evidence, and to communicate that evidence to decision-makers.
+I work as an independent consultant, partnering with universities and organisations to improve maternal and perinatal health outcomes using high-quality evidence, and to communicate that evidence to decision-makers.
 Visit consulting for more information.